-During FY2013 an Emergency Shelter Coordinator position was created and a stipend was added to the budget, which is continued in FY2019.
+During FY2013 an Emergency Shelter Coordinator position was created and a stipend was added to the budget, which is continues in FY2020.
 The \$1,000 stipend budget line is split equally between the Coordinator and the Assistant Coordinator.

 Building Department Mission Statement